 However, training and racing regimes must be sympathetic to the developmental and physiological adaptive processes of the young horse.

-Race distances are also capped, with no two-year-old event in Victoria programmed over further than 1600m.
+Race distances are also capped, with no two-year-old event in Victoria programmed over 1800m.

 Racing Victoria maintains comprehensive racing injury statistics that are used to design and implement injury prevention and mitigation measures and also to identify areas for further scientific research.